 Advertiser Disclosure: The credit card offers that appear on the website are from companies from which this site receives compensation.
 This compensation may impact how and where products appear on this site (including, for example, the order in which they appear).
 This site does not include all credit card companies or available credit card offers.

 Perhaps no other day so accurately captures the value of a credit card than the greatest consumer holiday of all: Black Friday.
 The day when America resurfaces from its tryptophan nap, setting its sights on the malls, outlets and brick-and-mortar outposts just gutsy enough to brave the hysteria.

 Plastic is the preferred method of payment for the 24-hour purchasing spree.
 In fact, research shows that there’s no more popular time to sign up for a retail credit card than during the holiday fervor.

 But is a retail card really your best bet?
 Do the big department store cards offer you anything that the traditional issuers can’t?
 And beyond that, is it really worth making that commitment just for a one-day shopping extravaganza?

 The myth of the perfect Black Friday credit card

 Before we get too far ahead of ourselves, one thing should be made clear: There is no Black Friday credit card to rule them all.
 While it’s tempting to simplify your swipes in such consumption-heavy circumstances, the real value is in your wallet’s diversity.
 Knowing what you’re buying, how much it costs and where you’re buying it will dictate the card for the moment.

 Take the Blue Cash Preferred® Card from American Express.
-One of its biggest (yet lesser known) perks is a 6% cash back reward at U.S. supermarkets.
+One of its biggest (yet lesser known) perks is a 6% cash back reward at U.S. supermarkets (on up to $6,000 in purchases annually, then 1%).
 So if you’re using the big day to stock up on paper towels and other non-perishables, then Blue Cash Preferred is the way to go.